amit-timalsina/Machine-learning-engineering-roadmap/README.md

 ![Machine learning project lifecycle](https://github.com/amit-timalsina/Machine-learning-engineering-roadmap/blob/master/assets/ML%20project%20lifecycle-2%20Large.jpeg)

 Machine learning is not just about building a model using some publicly available clean data.
 There are multiple steps that are required to build an ML product.
-The above is the end to end steps required to build a machine learning product that could potentially make an impact.
-I have a dedicated article series that goes into details of each step shown in above diagram.
-The below resources will help you on each step shown in above figure.
+The above figure shows the end to end steps required to build a machine learning product that could potentially make an impact.
+I have a dedicated (article series)[https://amit-timalsina.medium.com/list/machine-learning-project-lifecycle-4ba518381213] that goes into details of each step shown in above diagram.

 I will divide the resources into different levels of learning and will also provide the best resources to learn each topic.
 The levels of learning are: